 Type 1 diabetes

-Type 1 diabetes causes the body's immune cells to attack some of the insulin-secreting cells in the pancreas.
+This type of diabetes involves attacks by the immune system on some of the insulin-secreting beta cells in the pancreas.

 People with type 1 diabetes often experience very high blood sugar.
-Their low insulin levels, however, mean that they cannot use much of the glucose in their blood.
+Low insulin levels, however, mean that they cannot use much of the glucose in their blood.

 Type 2 diabetes

-Gestational diabetes is a form of diabetes that occurs during pregnancy.
+Gestational diabetes is a form of diabetes that develops in some women during pregnancy.

 Gestational diabetes usually goes away after the baby is born.
 However, it is a risk factor for the later development of type 2 diabetes.